ductwork/ductwork.github.io/getting-started/defining-pipelines.md

 ## Defining Steps

-Steps are plain Ruby objects (POROs) with a simple interface.
+Steps are Ruby objects that inherit from `Ductwork::Step` with a simple interface.
 They must live under `app/steps` and implement an `#execute` instance method that takes no arguments.

 The initializer's parameters depend on either:
 - The arguments passed when the pipeline is triggered (for the first step)